 - Best Victoria Next Gen Short (programmers' choice)

-Prizes will be announced soon and will be in the area of future production assistance.
-In the past, prizes have included post production services at Soundfirm Post Production and Post Lab.IO, equipment from Blackmagic Design, WIFT Victoria memberships, and cash prizes.
+Prizes are in the area of future production assistance and career development.
+In the past, prizes have included post production services at Soundfirm Post Production and Jorr, equipment from Blackmagic Design, script editing services, WIFT Victoria and Australia memberships, and cash prizes.

-We welcome narrative films, documentaries, animations, music videos, web series, and experimental films.
+We welcome narrative films, documentaries, animations, web series, and experimental films.
 Works-in-progress and feature-length films are not accepted.
+Alongside our regular short film programs (Freshly Squeezed Shorts and Next Gen Shorts) we also encourage films for our 2027 festival that engage with themes of transformation, starting again/over, emotional revival, joy, and hope.

 In order for a film to be eligible, it must have a woman and/or gender diverse filmmaker in a key creative role (Producer, Director, Writer, Cinematographer, Editor, or Sound Designer/Composer) with priority given to creative teams of women and gender diverse filmmakers.